demisto/content-docs/docs/integrations/documentation_tips.md

   We should shorten the description to what matters most.
 Good example: Executes as a sub-playbook and enriches indicators from the list.

 **More examples:**

-- **Access Investigation - Generic - NIST**
-Investigates an access incident by gathering user and IP information, and handling the incident based on the stages in "Handling an incident - Computer Security Incident Handling Guide" by NIST.
+- Investigates an access incident by gathering user and IP information, and handling the incident based on the stages in "Handling an incident - Computer Security Incident Handling Guide" by NIST.

-- **PAN-OS - Block Domain - External Dynamic List**
-Blocks domains using Palo Alto Networks Panorama or Firewall External Dynamic Lists.
+- Blocks domains using Palo Alto Networks Panorama or Firewall External Dynamic Lists.

-- **Convert file hash to corresponding hashes**
-Enables you to get all of the corresponding file hashes for a file even if there is only one hash type available.
+- Enables you to get all of the corresponding file hashes for a file even if there is only one hash type available.

-- **Tanium - Get Saved Question Result**
-Uses generic polling to get saved question results.
+- Uses generic polling to get saved question results.

-- **Endpoint Malware Investigation - Generic**
-This playbook is triggered by a malware incident from an Endpoint type integration.
-The playbook performs enrichment, detonation, and hunting within the organization, and remediation on the malware.

-- **NIST - Handling an Incident Template**
-This playbook contains the phases to handling an incident as described in the Handling an Incident section of NIST - Computer Security Incident Handling Guide.

 ### For integrations:
 The description should summarize all of the currently supported endpoints into a sentence that users can digest.